National Redress Scheme

 ABOUT THE NATIONAL REDRESS SCHEME

 The National Redress Scheme has been created in response to recommendations by the Royal Commission into Institutional Responses to Child Sexual Abuse.
 The Royal Commission into Institutional Responses to Child Sexual Abuse listened to thousands of people about the abuse they experienced as children.
-The abuse happened in Orphanages, Children’s Homes, Schools, Churches and other Religious Organisations, Sports Clubs, Hospitals, Foster Care and other Institutions.
+The abuse happened in Orphanages, Children’s Homes, Schools, Churches, Sports Clubs, Hospitals, Foster Care and other child welfare institutions.

 The National Redress Scheme:

 - acknowledges that many children were sexually abused in Australian institutions

 - recognises the suffering they endured because of this abuse